Claus1/unigui/README.md

   ],
   multimode = false, update = update)
 ```
-If 'headers' length is equal 'rows' length Unigui counts rows id as an index in rows array.
+Unigui counts rows id as an index in a rows array.
-If 'rows' length is 'headers' length + 1, Unigui counts rows id as the last row field.
-So it is possible to use some keys as row ids just by adding it to the row as the last element.
 If table does not contain append, delete arguments, then it will be drawn without add and remove icons.
 value = [0] means 0 row is selected in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is not allowed.

 By default Table has toolbar with search field and icon action buttons.
-It is possible to hide it if set 'tools = False' in the Table constructor.
+It is possible to hide it if set 'tools = False' at a Table constructor.

 Table shows a paginator if all rows can not be drawn on the screen.
 Otherwise a table paginator is redundant and omitted.